erwinmaza/EMAsyncImageView/README.md

 	@end

+If this view is contained in a reusable cell, such as in a UITableView or UICollectionView, add:

+	- (void)prepareForReuse {
+		[super prepareForReuse];
+		picView.imageUrl = nil;
+	}

 ### Sample App

 You'll need to download this entire repo for the sample app to work, as the EMAsyncImageView.xcodeproj references both the EMAsyncImageView and Sample_App top level folders (plus the snazzy 30-minute-photoshop-hack app icons).